-(b) Principles of consolidation
+B. Principles of consolidation

-The consolidated financial statements incorporate the financial statements of the Clover Corporation Limited and entities controlled by the Company and its subsidiaries.
-Control is achieved when the Company:

-- has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affect its returns.
+The consolidated financial statements incorporate the financial statements of Clover Corporation Limited and entities controlled by the Company and its subsidiaries.
+Control is achieved when the Company is exposed or has rights to variable returns for its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary.
+All subsidiaries have a reporting date of 31 July.

-The Company reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.
+The Company reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the elements of control listed above.